How to Spot the Effects of Alert Fatigue

 It’s not humanly possible to be in a constant state of hyperfocus to deal with alerts.
 So, when you receive a high number of alerts, you burn out sooner, making you unable to do your job well.
 You may feel overwhelmed with the workload, lose your morale to work, and you could ultimately leave the organization.
 Unproductivity and high churn rates could indicate alert fatigue.

-How to Reduce Alert Fatigue
+How to Prevent Alert Fatigue

 Now that you know how to spot alert fatigue, let’s look at some of the best practices to reduce it.